nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 8  1609
 ```

-let's run at the pipeline again. note that keys cannot be updated, so before we can rerun the pipeline we have to delete intermediate results. we'll delete everything except for the inputs.
+let's run at the pipeline again. note that keys cannot be updated, so before we can rerun the pipeline we have to delete intermediate results. we'll delete everything except the inputs.

 ```bash
 >> s4 rm -r s4://step